Mahhin11/mahhin1010.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/mahhin1010/hate-speech-analysis)

 **Hate Speech Data Analysis:** Analyzing and categorizing hate speech data using various NLP techniques.
-- Utilized ChatGPT-4.0 for multi-verification tagging and conducted EDA to load and transform multiple datasets using Pandas.
+- Utilized **ChatGPT-4.0** for multi-verification tagging and conducted EDA to load and transform multiple datasets using Pandas.
-- Performed lexical normalization of complex Roman Urdu language data, ensuring consistency and accuracy for analysis.
+- Performed **lexical normalization** of complex Roman Urdu language data, ensuring consistency and accuracy for analysis.
 - Applied NLP techniques with Python to identify and categorize hate speech patterns.
-- Generated detailed visualizations with Matplotlib.
 - Built a pipeline for cleaning and standardizing Roman Urdu datasets, enhancing data consistency for analysis.

 <div style="text-align: center;">